-noaa-apt takes a recorded WAV file (from GQRX, SDR#, etc.) and decodes the image.
+noaa-apt takes a recorded WAV file and decodes the image.
 As an example, this is a WAV file I recorded using GQRX using a RTL-SDR and a double cross antenna.
 When loading that file on noaa-apt, you get as a result this image.

 There are lots of really good Alternatives, but all of them require compilation, Python or don't provide graphical user interfaces.
 So I wanted to create an easy to use alternative for Windows users, being useful to advanced GNU/Linux users doing some kind of automation too.

 WXtoIMG has lots of features you might want that noaa-apt does not have, for example false-color images, live decoding or map overlay.
 Anyways, the quality of the black and white image should be the same.

 If you get some kind of error or bad result open a Issue or send me an email.
 Also I'm not a native english speaker so please let me know where I made mistakes.
 Both the code and the website is on the GitHub repository.